CodySchaaf/Blog_Archive/source/_posts/2014-05-13-takeaways-from-railsconf-2014.markdown

 ```

-with a subscription, and nullSubscription defined like this:
+with a `Subscription`, and `NullSubscription` class defined like this:

 ```ruby My Revision Classes